erikgrenestam/trampolines/README.md

 ### Visualizing the result

-To visualize the prediction, I can overlay the predicted class for each property on the original photo.
+To visualize the prediction, I can overlay the predicted class for each property on the original photo (red = 'No trampoline', blue = 'Trampoline')

 <p align="center">
     <img src='images/beamer_step4.png' width=1000>